 It seems relatively easy to schedule family travel when your children are homeschooled and the world is their classroom, provided you still have a flexible job.
 Or, maybe a trust fund.
 For years I have daydreamed about waking up to a surprise windfall and the immediate steps I would take to homeschool my kids on the road.
 Unfortunately, this hasn’t happened in the real world.
 Darn!

-My children have been lucky to attend school in a nationally-ranked school district full of bright, challenging, compassionate educators.
+My children have been lucky to attend school in a nationally-ranked school district full of bright, challenging, and compassionate educators.
 But supplementing their classroom education with travel has always been important to me, because there is only so much that even the most gifted educator can do within the confines of the classroom.
-Continuing to add travel into the mix, especially as a single, working mother, has grown more challenging each year, but this three-step family travel planning process has served us well:
+Continuing to add travel into the mix — especially as a single, working mother — has grown more challenging each year, but this three-step family travel planning process has served us well.

-The kids’ school schedule follows a nine-month, fall to spring calendar; vacation time doled out by my company is allocated on a 12-month calendar cycle.
-So I maintain a rolling, 12- to 18-month view of our family travel plans, making two big updates each year:
+The kids’ school schedule follows a nine-month, fall to spring calendar.
+Vacation time doled out by my company is allocated on a 12-month calendar cycle.
+So I maintain a rolling, 12- to 18-month family travel plan that is updated a few times a year:

 - Adding all school calendar breaks as soon as the new school year calendar is published

-- Inserting all planned work travel at the beginning of the new calendar year
+- Inserting all planned work travel at the beginning of the new budget year

-After these two calendars help me identify when the kids are free from school and where in the world I’ll be at those times based on my work schedule, I add other big events on the horizon.
+After these two calendars help me identify when the kids are free from school and where in the world I’ll be, I add other big events on the horizon.